jodaf/quilvyn-core/README.md

 window.
 Character information can be saved for later retrieval and editing.

-The quilvyn-core package bundles core modules required for basic program functionality and modules that support the v3.5 System Reference Document.
+The quilvyn-core package bundles core modules required for basic program functionality and modules that support the <a href="http://dndsrd.net/">v3.5 System Reference Document</a>.
 Additional plugins, available separately, extend the program to cover other RPG games and campaign settings.

 ### Requirements